Pupil premium strategy statement – Belfield Community School

 EEF research details the impact of good SAL teaching. |

-Investment in Wellcomm and Wellcomm trained staff in EYFS.
-Wellcomm used to assess across school |
+Investment in Wellcomm and Wellcomm trained staff in EYFS and in Speech and Language Team Wellcomm used to assess and plan intervention across school |

 Evidence shows that Welcomm has a positive impact on children’s language development |